RubyCrypto/rbnacl/README.md

 * Fork this repository on Github
 * Make your changes and send a pull request
 * If your changes look good, we'll merge 'em
-* If we've accepted a patch, feel free to ask for commit access

 ## License